Kong/docs.konghq.com/src/gateway/kong-manager/consumer-groups.md

 1. From the menu, click **Consumers**, then click **New Consumer**.
 1. Enter a **Username** and **Custom ID**.
 For this example, you can use `Amal` for each field.
 1. Click **Create**.
-1. From the menu, click **Consumers**, then click the **Groups** tab.
+1. From the menu, click the **Groups** tab.
 1. Click the `Bronze` consumer group you just created.
-1. Add the `Amal` consumer you created to the `Bronze` consumer group.
+1. Click **Consumers** and **Add consumers** to add the `Amal` consumer you created to the `Bronze` consumer group.

-## Configure the Rate Limiting Advanced plugin
+## Configure the Rate Limiting Advanced plugin for all consumers

-In this section, you will configure the Rate Limiting Advanced plugin to
+In this section, you will configure the Rate Limiting Advanced plugin to set the rate limit to 5 requests every 30 seconds for all consumers.

 1. Open the **default** workspace.
 1. From the menu, open **Plugins**, then click **Install Plugin**.